Summary of How to Choose a VPN

 - Are there other overzealous claims on the website?
-(SaferVPN, NordVPN, IPVanish, PureVPN all claim they are the “fastest.”)
+(SaferVPN, NordVPN, IPVanish, PureVPN all claim their connections are the “fastest.”)

 - Does the website fail to identify the principal officers and owners of the company or try to hide that information?
 (NordVPN)

-Does the VPN set standards of honesty for its affiliates and does it enforce those standards?
+Does the VPN set and enforce ethical standards for its affiliates?

 Most VPN services have an “affiliate” program.
-On the VPN’s website one can read about how a VPN deals with its affiliates.
+On the VPN’s website, one can read about how the VPN deals with its affiliates.
 View some VPN “review” websites to see if they follow the VPN’s affiliate guidelines.

 - Are there any signs of deception or dishonesty by the affiliates of the VPN?
 (Does the VPN review website post a notice that they are compensated for referrals to particular VPNs?)

-- Consider avoiding this issue by only considering VPNs that do not have affiliate programs (e.g. IVPN, Mullvad)
+- Consider completely avoiding this issue by only considering well-regarded VPNs that do not have affiliate programs (e.g., IVPN, Mullvad).

 A final contributing factor to trustworthiness is the length of time a VPN has been providing services.
-Even if a VPN seems to otherwise qualify as trustworthy, if it has not been in the business for at least a couple of years I would have difficulty trusting it, given its “newbie” status.
+Even if a VPN seems to otherwise qualify as trustworthy, if it has not been in business for at least 2-3 years, I would have difficulty trusting it, given its “newbie” status.

 A chart of trustworthiness

-To avoid the time-consuming work of perusing a multitude of VPN websites for hints of untrustworthiness, I’ve found the “Detailed comparison Chart” of the thatoneprivacysite.net website to be extremely valuable.
-If you look at the far right side of the chart, there are three sections that reveal information about the trustworthiness of a VPN: “Ethics,” “Policies” and “Affiliates.”
+To avoid the time-consuming work of perusing a multitude of VPN websites for hints of untrustworthiness, I’ve found the “Detailed VPN Comparison Chart” by “That One Privacy Guy” to be extremely valuable.
+If you look at the far right side of the chart, there are three sections that reveal information about the trustworthiness of a VPN: “Ethics,” “Policies,” and “Affiliates.”
 The eight categories within these sections, if red-flagged, indicate an untrustworthy VPN.

-If a VPN is to provide me privacy, the less it knows about me the better.
+If a VPN is to provide me with privacy, the less it knows about me, the better.

 Privacy starts with the first time one visits a VPN’s website: